 Bimini’s Oyster Bar

 We heard about Bimini’s from three different people during our trip to North Myrtle Beach, so we knew we had to try it.
-Bimini’s is a local favorite known for it’s oysters and happy hour specials.
+Bimini’s is one of few local seafood restaurants near North Myrtle Beach, and it’s known for it’s oysters and happy hour specials.
 The oysters we had were super fresh, and my fresh caught grouper and tuna were great as well.
 If you’re looking for a sampling of their best seafood, my brothers shared a classic steampot and were raving about it.
 It’s packed with crab, mussels, shrimp, clams and sides including hush puppies and corn on the cob.
 (And I was having food envy that I didn’t get it myself!)

 - Location: 930 Lake Arrowhead Road, Myrtle Beach, SC, 29572